Refinancing a reverse mortgage

 The process varies from lender to lender, but the general flow looks like:

-Meet with an FHA-approved reverse mortgage counselor.
-Just like when you applied for your first reverse mortgage, you may need to meet with a mortgage counselor.
+- Meet with an FHA-approved reverse mortgage counselor.
+Similar to when you applied for your first reverse mortgage, you may need to meet with a mortgage counselor.

 When can I refinance my reverse mortgage loan?

 You must meet these requirements before you can refinance your reverse mortgage loan, according to the National Reverse Mortgage Lenders Association: